-- 6.1 For the purposes of this Part, a gift or a benefit is something offered to or received by a council official or someone personally associated with them for their personal use and enjoyment. - 6.2 A reference to a gift or benefit in this Part does not include: - a) a political donation for the purposes of the Electoral Funding Act 2018 - a gift provided to the council as part of a cultural exchange or sister-city relationship that is not converted for the personal use or enjoyment of any individual council official or someone personally associated with them - c) attendance by a council official at a work-related event or function for the purposes of performing their official duties, or - d) free or subsidised meals, beverages or refreshments of token value provided to council officials in conjunction with the performance of their official duties such as, but not limited to: - the discussion of official business - ii) work-related events such as council-sponsored or community events, training, education sessions or workshops - iii) conferences - iv) council functions or events - v) social functions organised by groups, such as council committees and community organisations.
+- 6.1 For the purposes of this Part, a gift or a benefit is something offered to or received by a council official or someone personally associated with them for their personal use and enjoyment. - 6.2 A reference to a gift or benefit in this Part does not include: - a) items with a value of \$10 or less - b) a political donation for the purposes of the Electoral Funding Act 2018 - a gift provided to the council as part of a cultural exchange or sister-city relationship that is not converted for the personal use or enjoyment of any individual council official or someone personally associated with them - d) a benefit or facility provided by the council to an employee or councillor - e) attendance by a council official at a work-related event or function for the purposes of performing their official duties, or - f) free or subsidised meals, beverages or refreshments provided to council officials in conjunction with the performance of their official duties such as, but not limited to: - i) the discussion of official business - ii) work-related events such as council-sponsored or community events, training, education sessions or workshops - iii) conferences - iv) council functions or events - v) social functions organised by groups, such as council committees and community organisations.